Club Competition Information

 - A copy of the rules given to members is above.

 - A spreadsheet (softcopy and hardcopy) are provided, showing each entry.

-- There are two levels, Level 1 and Level 2.
+- There are three levels, Level 1, Level 2 and Level 3.

 - Please ignore print mounting and presentation aspects unless they significantly detract from the quality of the photograph – any entries not meeting mount and size criteria will not be allowed to go forward for judging by the OffShoot Committee.